CurveDocs/curve-docs/docs/crvUSD/amm.md

 ## **Fees**
-As with all the curve pools, there are two different kinds of fees: **regular swap fees** and **admin fees**.
-Regular fees are charged when tokens within the AMM are exchanged.
-The admin fee determines the percentage of the "total fees", which are ultimately distributed to veCRV holders.
+Just like all Curve pools, there are three different kinds of fees:

+- **Regular swap fees** are charged when tokens within the AMM are exchanged.
+- **Admin fees** determine the percentage of the "total fees" that are ultimately distributed to veCRV holders.
+- **Interest rate** which is charged on the minted crvUSD tokens.

-Currently, the admin fees of the AMMs are set to 0 to incentivize borrowers, as all the fees are given to liquidity providers who are the borrowers.
+Currently, the admin fees of the AMMs are set to 1 (1 / 1e18), making them virtually nonexistent.
+The reason for this is to increase oracle manipulation resistance.

-If there are admin fees accumulated, they can't be claimed separately.
-Instead, they can only be claimed by also claiming the interest rate fees.
-This is done by calling `collect_fee()` on the controller contract
+If there are accumulated admin fees, they cannot be claimed separately.
+Instead, they can only be claimed by also claiming the interest rate fees at the same time.
+This is accomplished by calling `collect_fee()` on the Controller.

 ### `fee`